The Ritual (2017) - Review

 The men wander for a while and come across an animal carcass that has been arranged in a way that is very off-putting to them.
 Someone brings up the bright idea of turning back around, but they press on for logical reasons.
 The weather worsens and the group manages to find a cabin, which they break into for shelter from the rain.
 There are a few runic symbols that are written on the trunks of trees nearby, as well as some wooden runes dangling from the cabin’s ceiling.
 Despite exploring the place and finding even more evidence that they should get the hell out of that forest, the group stays the night.
 From there, it becomes apparent that something is seriously wrong and that they are not alone in the woods.

 It pleases me to say that The Ritual is a movie that manages to become another modern example of how a simple horror story can be done well.
 For one thing, it made me care about the characters before the horror got started.
 I wanted these guys to make it through their adventure.
 Part of this was the fact that everyone was very convincing in their performances.
 The other part was how the dialogue helped build the dynamics of the characters.
 It’s nothing groundbreaking or poetic, but it does a great job at characterization.
 The way the guys all insult each other (Dom in particular) and how they play off the quirks of their personalities makes their friendship convincing.
 Simple lines like, “I don’t care what they say,” when Hutch is telling Luke that he’s not responsible for their friend’s death, early in the film, do several things at once: it shows that Hutch is tapped into Luke’s personal struggle and it suggests that some people do feel that Luke is responsible, which may lead to something else later.
-The downside of the character interactions is that Phil ends up being the least interesting and the odd-man out of the bunch because he’s not damaged like Luke, level-headed like Hutch, or a whiny dick like Dom.
+The downside of the character interactions is that Phil ends up being the least interesting and the odd man out of the bunch because he’s not damaged like Luke, level-headed like Hutch, or a whiny dick like Dom.

 ritual_review3.jpg

 Once the horror picks up, friendships are tested and the quirks of their personalities become more exaggerated in the right way, making each character more than a single layer.
-Another strength of the dialogue during these parts is that we learn details about each of the characters without explicit exposition, such as their family life, or their struggles in family life, or how their horrible night in the cabin effected each of them.
+Another strength of the dialogue during these parts is that we learn details about each of the characters without explicit exposition, such as their family life, or their struggles in family life, or how their horrible night in the cabin affected each of them.
 It gives us enough detail to know something is there—giving us questions to ask without explicitly answering all of them, but still providing enough details that we as the audience can make some assumptions.

 Where The Ritual starts to slightly decline for me is in the final act.
 Up to this point, the tension has been steadily building with some great moments that were well shot and acted.
 There were some more good dream sequences.
 There were several creepy scenes in which something was in the background and barely moved before the camera cut away.
 There were some good chase sequences.
 The last act, however, takes all this built tension and slows everything down a little too much.
 It gives us a break from the action and explains (thankfully, not to excess) what has been chasing them, before reaching the climax.
 I think it wastes a bit of the momentum and gives an unnecessary backdrop to the whole thing.
 It’s not bad and it doesn’t ruin The Ritual.
 In fact, it still has its own creepy moments.
 However, I think a different final act could have been written and completely removed the cultish element that had made me so apprehensive about The Ritual in the first place.
 Not to mention, you also see what’s been haunting the men the whole time in explicit detail during this part.
 It looks amazing and it’s incredibly well done, but I still think that those sorts of things are best left vague and blurry in the background if you want them to stay creepy to the audience.